tredontho/purescript-book/text/chapter6.md

 ## Type Class Constraints

 Types of functions can be constrained by using type classes.
-Here is an example: suppose we want to write a function which tests if three values are equal, by using equality defined using an `Eq` type class instance.
+Here is an example: suppose we want to write a function that tests if three values are equal, by using equality defined using an `Eq` type class instance.

 ```haskell
 threeAreEqual :: forall a.
 Eq a => a -> a -> a -> Boolean